 Robotic Process Automation Use Cases in Marketing and Sales

 RPA stands for robotic process automation, which is the automation of business processes using software tools that perform repetitive tasks.
-There are various robotic process automation use cases which can lead to significant gains in efficiency and time.
+There are various robotic process automation use cases which can lead to significant gains in both efficiency and time.
 Specifically, RPA adoption can reduce repetitive tasks by nearly 80%.
 With 59% of business processes expected to be automated by 2022, this means that humans will have much more time and space for creative and non-repetitive tasks.
 It also means that you might have to look for a new job, but let’s not get into this now.

-Automation is playing an increasingly important role, something facilitated by the often-times easy integration of RPA with existing IT infrastructure.
-So here are some ways to implement RPA effectively within these departments.
+Automation is playing an increasingly important role in marketing and sales, something facilitated by the typically easy integration of RPA within existing IT infrastructure.
+So here are some ways to implement this technology effectively within these departments.

 Storing Existing and New Customer Information

-A notable robotic process automation use case is that it enables one to store customer information in an organised and accessible manner.
+A notable RPA use case is that it enables one to store customer information in an organised and accessible manner.
 Automatic classification of different categories of data, as well as easy company-wide data visualisation, can save one time versus manually entering this information.

-Extracting Sales and Marketing Data from Different Formats
+Extracting Marketing and Sales Data from Different Formats

 Data entry professionals may be the first to go (sorry Fred from accounting).
 As data appears in a variety of formats from un-editable text to notes on paper, it can be difficult to read and enter all these different pieces of information.
 RPA is able to use optical character recognition technology to read information from different sources and automatically enter it into your CRM system without losing accuracy.